lewismcgeary/lewismcgeary.github.io/_posts/2015-10-28-animated-vector-drawable-pathMorphing.md

 <figure>
   <img src="{{ site.url }}/images/pathMorphing/pathMorphing-no-buttons-full-transition.gif">
 </figure>

+Don't forget the full source code for this project is **[available on GitHub](https://github.com/lewismcgeary/AndroidtoAppleVectorLogo)**.

 **Note:** I haven't gone into full exhaustive detail here about this implementation, there are some frustrations I found along the way(particularly when using startOffset) which I may turn into future posts and/or bug reports.
 {: .notice}